Reference Manual

 conclusion ::= "evaluate"

-The evaluate proof method simplifies the goal formula by applying all definitions.
+The evaluate proof method simplifies the goal formula by expanding all definitions (except for opaque ones).
 It succeeds if the formula is simplified to true.

 Evaluate-In (Proof)